gldog/anonymize_jira_users/README.md

 - The anonymization validation REST API returned 200 with validation-error-message(s):
   `There is at least one validation error message.`

-It seems obvious not-existant users cannot be anonymized.
+It seems obvious not-existent users cannot be anonymized.
 But in fact, anonymization is done by user-key, not user-name.
 And user-keys remain after deletion.
-So it is possible toanonymize deleted users using the anonymizing REST API.
+So it is possible to anonymize deleted users using the anonymizing REST API.
 But the anonymizer doesn't process user-keys yet.
-If you are interested in anonymizing deleted users, have a look at the
-[Jira Anonymization REST API](https://docs.atlassian.com/software/jira/docs/api/REST/8.13.2/#api/2/user/anonymization) .
+If you are interested in anonymizing deleted users, have a look at the [Jira Anonymization REST API](https://docs.atlassian.com/software/jira/docs/api/REST/8.13.2/#api/2/user/anonymization) .